Explore Web Design & Development

 Build Your Career Future

 With an integrated approach that encompasses all aspects of the field, including programming, design, e-commerce, and infrastructure, our web design and development degree will help you build key technical skills (including knowledge of over 32 key applications, platforms, and programming languages, listed below) in addition to in-demand soft skills such as problem-solving and communication.
 You'll also have the opportunity to differentiate your degree and gain subject matter expertise through a certificate in a specialization of your choice in Web Design or Web Programming, just work with your advisor to learn how.
 With a foundation of business savvy and subject matter expertise, you'll be prepared to tackle new and emerging trends in the field.

 Academic Excellence and Recognition

 Consistently ranked among the Best Online Programs by US News & World Report

-Web development careers are expected to grow 13% between 2018 and 2028, much faster than the average for all occupations.
+Web development careers are expected to grow 13% between 2020 and 2030, much faster than the average for all occupations.
 The median annual salary for web developers is $77,200.*

 The high demand for web design and development services across the business world means that job opportunities are available in virtually any industry, including computer systems design, creative services, finance and insurance, education, and nonprofits.